luis12pez/Tableau-viz/README.md

 WORK IN PROGRESS

 Dataset contains a diverse range of information concerning global health, nutrition and population.
 The main objective is to analyze population dynamics and health trends.
 Seeking to uncover insights and patterns at different scales.

+### Branch C - Job Market Analysis

+WORK IN PROGRESS
+Job posting database containing data about jobs related to "Data science and analytics" roles in the United States.
+It contains enough information about location, industry, type of posistion, skills/description and wages to develop visualizations capable of showing general insights about this industry.